 Exercise isn't enough.
 To remain healthy, you need to build athleticism.
 Here's how.

 We're told to exercise to stay fit and healthy, but sometimes training routines turn deadly.

-Too much time on the couch is deadly, but what about hours spend in the saddle or on the trail?
+We know too much time spent on the couch is deadly, but what about the hours you spend in the saddle or on the trail?
 Is there really such thing as too much exercise?

 Forget about the wonder drugs.
 The elixir of youth and the "cure" to Alzheimer's and dementia may turn out to be exercise.

 - Page 1